 However, most groomers and owners alike definitely recommend the Big G over anything else.

 With the availability of so many grooming tools on the market, taking care of your Doodle’s coat has never been so simple.
-And it’s even easier with these three best brushes for Goldendoodles & all Doodles.
+And it’s even easier with these three best brushes for Goldendoodles.